500Foods/WelcomeToTroodon/docs/level_1/syringes.md

 - For the MGN12 rail (the gantry rail supporting the toolhead), an 18G needle is used.
 - There's also an MGN9 rail for TAP embedded inside the toolhead that should be lubricated.

+Once a printer has been fully assembled, the service ports on some of the linear rail blocks might be more difficult to access.
+To help with this syringes with flexible needs can be used.

 ***NOTE: As of this writing, the Troodon 2.0 Pro printer ships with none of the rails lubricated.
 They include lubricant in the box, but not the syringes.***

 ## Resources